igolden/stats-and-machine-learning/README.md

 * [Apache Hive](https://hive.apache.org/) - The data storage platform to use when your DB will have over 100M+ rows

+Data Sources
+---

+* [List of all sectors in stock market](http://biz.yahoo.com/p/) - could be a test dataset to have in CSV on my computer.

 Useful links
 ---